 - In some cases, thermodynamic heating systems can also be uninstalled and moved to a new house.

 - No planning permission is necessary to install thermodynamic solar panels unless your house is a listed property.

 - Unlike combi boilers, which heat on demand, thermodynamic panels require large tanks to store heated water in, which can be quite tricky if space is at a premium.

-- It can take approximately 3-4 hours for water to be heated sufficiently from when the unit is turned on.
+- It can take approximately 3-4 hours for the water to be heated sufficiently from when the unit is turned on.
 However once achieved, the optimal temperature is then maintained, for a constant supply of hot water.

-- In cases where a pump is needed, these hot water systems will require a small amount of electricity, and will cost a household approximately €45-75 a year to run.
+- In cases where a pump is needed, these hot water systems will require a small amount of electricity and will cost a household approximately €45-75 a year to run.